freckles-io/seafile/Readme.rst

 More involved setups
 ====================

 I've written a blog post about how to use this adapter for more involved setups.
-Check it out [here](https://freckles.io/blog/example-seafile).
+Check it out `here <https://freckles.io/blog/example-seafile>`_.

 Backup
 ******